Radon Gas

 radon map scotlandRadon exposure occurs most often in schools, workplaces, homes, & other places that have low ventilation.
 This is due to the radon gas entering a building through cracks and other holes that are present in the foundation, it then can become trapped inside.

 The radon levels in a building can be affected by the type of ground beneath the building.
-Those buildings in granite-rich areas such as Cornwall & Dartmoor might have higher levels of radon.
+Those buildings in granite-rich areas like Dartmoor & Cornwall might have higher levels of radon.
 A map has been published by Public Health England that shows where high levels are more likely to occur.
 The radon map indicates higher radon levels based on colour, the darker the colour, the greater the chances of a high radon level.
 But even in the darkest areas not all buildings will have high levels of radon.

 The levels of Radon in buildings can vary substantially from 10 Bq/m3 to more than 10 000 Bq/m3.
 For levels below 100 Bq/m3, your individual risk remains relatively low and is not a cause for concern.
 However, the risk increases as the radon level increases.